What is Nursing Home Malpractice?

 - Injury: The ability to prove you suffered injuries, loss, death, or other expenses

 Many people believe nursing home abuse only describes physical injuries incurred upon the resident.
 However, nursing homes may be liable for other types of abuse, such as sexual abuse, emotional/ psychological abuse, financial exploitation, and neglect.
-Neglect occurs when a facility fails to meet the basic needs of the older adult including food, water, shelter, clothing, hygiene, and medical care.
+Neglect occurs when a facility fails to meet the basic needs of the older adult in long-term care including food, water, shelter, clothing, hygiene, and medical care.
 A nursing home staff member who intentionally fails to comply with the “standard of care” should be held responsible if their actions lead to injuries or death.

 Spotting the Signs of Nursing Home Wrongdoings